Who This Guide Is For

 Step 6 - Retrieve Sensitive Card Data (Optional)

-If your PCI process requires access to the PAN and CVV, fetch them once and immediately vault them.
+If your PCI process requires access to PAN and CVV, fetch them once and vault them immediately.

 curl -s "$PAYCA_BASE_URL/v1/cards/<card-id>/sensitive" \